humanmade/altis-media/docs/asset-manager-framework.md

 **`set_sizes( array $sizes )`**

 The most complex component to set the data for, the sizes array must be a particular shape and defines all the different thumbnail sizes and crops you may need.
 Determining this data depends a lot on how the provider returns data and how it generates resized images.

-The sizes array should be a list with size names as keys and width, height, orientation and url data:
+The sizes array should be a list with size names as keys and width, height, orientation and URL data:

 ```php
 $sizes = [